The Human Truth Foundation

 World Avg3.7

-Kazakhstan is positioned 162nd in the world in terms of its average Freedom in the World rating.
+Kazakhstan ranks 162nd in the world regarding its average Freedom in the World rating.

 Freedom House's long-standing annual report has been running since the 1970s, collecting data on political rights (PR) and civil liberties (CL).
 Their reports rate countries as "Free", "Partially Free" or "Not Free", however the results here are based on their numerical values.
 Many countries score the best combination of scores (1 and 1), which is why the table of results show many places equally placed in 1st place.
 In the past two decades, some well-established democracies like the USA and Hungary have been falling.
 Whilst most of the world in general is improving rights and freedoms over time, the 2020s has seen some regression.